ToniT0dorov/Conduct_a_security_audit/README.md

             <td width="341">
                 <p align="left">
                     <em>
-                        Currently,                          all employees have
-                        access to customer data; privileges need to be limited to reduce the risk of a breach.
+                        Presently, every employee has unrestricted access to customer data; however, it is imperative to curtail these privileges in order to mitigate the risk of a security breach.
                     </em>
                 </p>
             </td>